Frequently Asked Questions

 If you would like to read something law-related over the summer, there is one book that we do recommend, Law School Without Fear: Strategies for Success.
 This book was written by two law professors, Helene and Marshall Shapo, when their son was in law school.
 It contains some good background information for entering law students, along with advice on note taking, exam preparation, etc. You can order this book from Amazon or other online booksellers.

-Q. What programs does UK Law offer to help me succeed as a first-year student?
+Q. What programs does UK Rosenberg Law offer to help me succeed as a first-year student?

-A. Over the summer, we send out information about the Introduction to Legal Reasoning program, which is held before Orientation and includes exposure to law school classes and exams, along with advice on briefing cases, note taking, and other skills.
-If you are interested in the program, contact Jane Grise at: email@example.com.
+A. Over the summer, we send out information our weeklong orientation program, which is held during the week prior to classes starting and includes exposure to law school classes and exams, along with advice on briefing cases, note taking, and other skills.

-Q. What can I expect at UK Law's Orientation?
+Q. What can I expect at UK Rosenberg Law's Orientation?

-A. UK Law's Orientation program is designed as an introduction to UK Law and what to expect in law school.
-The program will be held the Friday and Saturday before classes begin.
-You will have a free day on Sunday and a “reading day” on the following Monday with classes beginning on Tuesday.
+A. UK Rosenberg Law's Orientation program is designed as an introduction to UK Rosenberg Law and what to expect in law school.
+The program will be held the week before classes begin.

 On the first day of Orientation you will be assigned to a small group of 10-15 entering students and a few current students who have volunteered to serve as Orientation leaders.
 Your Orientation leaders are there to guide you through the Orientation process and answer any of your questions.
 As part of Orientation, the Student Bar Association (SBA) will hold a welcome party.
 By the end of Orientation, you will have met many of your classmates and a number of 2Ls and 3Ls as well.

-Q. What do UK Law students do in their free time?
+Q. What do UK Rosenberg Law students do in their free time?

 A. You are assuming that they have any!
 Just kidding.
 Of course they do.
 We find that in the first-year most of our students come to at least some of the social events planned by the SBA and various student groups, such as the football tailgating parties and the infamous Halloween party.
 During basketball season, many of our students either attend UK men's and women's basketball games or watch them with friends at home or at one of their favorite restaurants.